decarbonite/PlantsvsZombies/README.md

     ![Plants Placement](Documentation/images/Plantsplacing.png)

 3. In the top menu you can choose undo to remove a plant that you added to the board or redo to bring it back.
+4. The player can save the state of the game by choosing save from the top menu and upon his return to the game he can loads to start where he left.

-4. After the time delay is over the zombies will start to appear from the right side of the board, automatically moving towards the left side of the board.
+5. After the time delay is over the zombies will start to appear from the right side of the board, automatically moving towards the left side of the board.

     ![Zombies Display](Documentation/images/zombies.png)

-5. The game ends either by the player winning; killing all zombies on the board and no more zombies are left to spawn, or losing in case of a zombie reaching the last cell at the left side of the board.
+6. The game ends either by the player winning; killing all zombies on the board and no more zombies are left to spawn, or losing in case of a zombie reaching the last cell at the left side of the board.

    When the player wins, a message pops up indicating victory like the picture below.